rachelhuls/rachelhuls.github.io/_notes/stats.md

 Pro tip: if the size of sample one is different from the size of sample two, the samples must be independent.
 Why?
 There isn't a way to match each item in the sample with a partner.

   ### Dependent Samples

- The Paired T Test
+   #### The (Paired) T Test

      Conditions:
- * dependent samples
+       * Dependent samples
- * the differences in population data are normally distriuted or the sample size is greater than 30
+       * Population differences are normally distriuted or the sample size is greater than 30

+     We can use the T Test on the Ti-84 calculator.
+In order to do so, we must first put our data into list 1 and list 2.
+Then we can use list 3 to find the difference between list 1 and 2.
+List 3 is the list we will use in the T test.

+   #### The Wilcox Signed Rank Test

+     Conditions:
+       * Dependent samples
+       * Population differences are symmetric

+     This test also work for finding the median.

+  ### Independent Samples

+  #### The Two Sample Z Test

+    Conditions:
+       * Independent samples
+       * Normal populations or the sample size is greater than 30
+       * Population standard deviations are both known

+  #### The Two Sample T Test (Welch's T Test)

+    Conditions:
+       * Independent samples
+       * Normal populations or the sample size is greater than 30
+       * Population standard deviations are both unknown

+    When using the Two Sample T Test in the Ti-84, we select unpooled if we do not know anything about the population standard deviations and we are not assuming that the standard deviations are equal.

+## Testing for Differences in Population Proportions

+  #### Two Proportion Z Test
+    Conditions:
+       * Independent samples
+       * np(1-p)>=10 for both samples (where p stands for p-hat)

+## Testing for Differences in Population Variance

+  #### Two Sample F Test for Two Population Standard Deviation
+    Conditions:
+       * Independent samples
+       * Populations are normally distributed

+    Note: The lower the standard deviation, the more consistant the data.